anquanscan/sec-tools/README.md

 [phuck](https://github.com/vaibhavpandeyvpz/phuck): Single-file shell to f__k vulnerable PHP servers, solely for educational and research purposes.
 Powered by Bootstrap and React.js, features a file browser and browser based, SSH like terminal.
 [dropwizard-pac4j](https://github.com/pac4j/dropwizard-pac4j): A Dropwizard bundle for securing REST endpoints using pac4j
 [hacktricks](https://github.com/carlospolop/hacktricks): Welcome to the page where you will find each trick/technique/whatever I have learnt in CTFs, real life apps, and reading researches and news.
 [Protocol-Analyzer](https://github.com/Vitaliy-Grigoriev/Protocol-Analyzer): Fuzz testing framework for network protocols.
+[linux-rootkits-red-blue-teams](https://github.com/pentesteracademy/linux-rootkits-red-blue-teams): Linux Rootkits (4.x Kernel)